 We open at 7:00 PM most Friday evenings.
 Visitors are welcome, but if you are planning a special trip, please contact us beforehand to confirm.

-With the layout now fully operational again, save for a couple of minor ‘snags’, attention is turning to building an additional baseboard for this well regarded 00 layout.
-This unusual train appeared the other Friday evening:
+With the layout now fully functional again, aside from a few minor glitches, focus is shifting to constructing an additional baseboard for this highly regarded 00 layout.
+An unusual train made an appearance last Friday evening:

 ‘Northwick’, 00.
 Layout Group leader, Tim, with his outsize load train.
 Scratchbuilt boiler transporter wagon with a load for a Power Station boiler ‘Heat Recovery Unit’ as a load.